-THE multitude came together, because that every man heard them speak in his own tongue.
+He multitude came together, because that every man heard them speak in his own tongue.
+34 the circl-ing year hath brought, When bright o'er each dis-ciplete; That sacred number which set free The debtor, by

 This Chapter is said during the whole week at Vespers.